Radial Access Cardiac Catheterization

 Yes.
 When necessary, the cardiologist can perform the same interventional procedures using radial access that can be performed using femoral artery access.

-How is recovery different?
+How is Recovery Different?

 Most patients are eligible for radial access heart catheterizations.
-The cardiologist will perform a simple test in the office to make sure the arteries of the wrists are functioning normally and are large enough for the catheters.
+The cardiologist will perform a simple test in the office to make sure the arteries of the wrists are functioning normally and the arteries are large enough for the catheters.